tirimid/tirimid.net/index.md

 ## Software

-* [BFC](software/bfc.md): A tiny brainfuck compiler that turns brainfuck source input into GNU-as-compatible assembly output
 * [escl](software/escl.md): A hyperminimalist privelege elevation program, similar to sudo or doas
-* [goblind](software/goblind.md): A minimalist tool for making daemons which regularly execute commands on your system
 * [ipa-translate](software/ipa-translate.md): A Rust crate for translating ASCII text into the International Phonetic Alphabet (IPA)
-* [MASLOC](software/masloc.md): A low level programming language and compiler designed to be extremely simple and fairly portable
 * [medioed](software/medioed.md): My personal mediocre text editor
 * [mincbuild](software/mincbuild.md): A minimal C(++) buildsystem which doesn't require you to learn any new technology, like a DSL
 * [VVSML](software/vvsml.md): A very simple markup language with fun syntax and utterly deranged features

-## Tutorials

-* [Making a Basic Static Site](tutorial/basicsite.md): A guide on how to create a very basic static site using GitHub pages and Markdown, suitable for someone with little to no technical knowledge

 ## Artistic written works